-Spring into Adventure: Seven Ways to Take Advantage of Longer Days in North Lake Tahoe
+Spring into Adventure: Six Ways to Take Advantage of Longer Days in North Lake Tahoe

 Much like the flowers that begin to appear, North Lake Tahoe blooms in the spring.
 Not only does springtime guarantee sunny days and blue skies that perfectly compliment the snow, but spring also brings longer days with more hours of sunlight.